jdevfullstack-tutorials/github-desktop-workflow/README.md

 I can group my commits into related features or bug fixes.

-My pattern of naming also is the date and the count commit which I call `sprint`, so this is an example of my branches in a day
+My pattern of naming is the `date` and the count commit which I call `sprint`, so this is an example of my branches in a day